A place to stand

 2. Pay Your $30 Membership & Create Your Profile

-Do so before or after your Onboarding Event—and if you need help, we’ll guide you.
+Do so before your Onboarding Event, and you’ll be a step ahead!
+And if you need help, we’ll guide you.

 3. Volunteer with a Taos Time Bank Anchor Organization

-Choose a service opportunity, give a few hours of help, and get your first time credits.
+Choose a service opportunity, give a few hours of help, and earn your first time credits!

 4. Start Giving and Receiving